Heave - Xsens MRUs for Active Heave Compensation

 Computed fully onboard using advanced sensor fusion, Heave provides marine engineers with precise motion data for stabilization, drilling, docking, and active heave-compensation systems.

-Xsens offers Motion Reference Units (MRU) delivering heave output with a 5 cm. accuracy up to 29 seconds
+Xsens offers Motion Reference Units (MRU) delivering Heave output with a 5 cm accuracy for Heave periods up to 29 seconds

 Heave is derived directly from inertial data.